UbiquityDotNET/Llvm.NET/src/Interop/LlvmBindingsGenerator/ReadMe.md

 > [!IMPORTANT]
 > This project has a dependency on the `CppSharp` library which ONLY supports the `X64`
 > architecture but the generated wrappers are NOT dependent on a particular architecture.
 > This limits the environments that can be used to generate the sources.
-To simplify that
+To simplify that,
 > the generated sources are placed into source control but generated off-line by a developer.
-> A developer machine doing this ***MUST*** be X64 or the tool can't run.
+> A developer machine doing this ***MUST*** be X64 or this tool can't run.
+This is a limitation
+> defined by a dependent library.

 `LlvmBindingsGenerator -l <llvmRoot> -e <extensionsRoot> -h <HandleOutputPath> [-Diagnostics <Diagnostic>]`